 Black History Month commemorates the impactful black leaders of our past and shines a spotlight of our everyday heroes.
 This is a time to reflect on eventful moments and to celebrate the people who continuously strive for justice and compassion.

-United Way of Central Alabama celebrated this month by honoring their community heroes.
-Martina Winston, an active United Way volunteer, honored her grandfather with a heartfelt message.
+United Way of Central Alabama celebrates this month by honoring their community heroes.
+Martina Winston, an active United Way volunteer, recently honored her grandfather with a heartfelt message.
 “My grandfather is my hero.
 His passion for his community was always attractive to me and I appreciate him every day for showing me the importance of serving people."
 Her inspiration was close to home.

 Inspiration can shine from anyone that cares enough to show compassion for others.
 For Black History Month, it is just as important to celebrate the heroes next door as it is to celebrate the leaders in mainstream media.